-When Real Madrid or Barcelona persistently want to sign a player, it is in a club’s own best interest to start preparing for the departure of the said player.
+When Real Madrid or Barcelona persistently go after a player, it is in a club’s own best interest to start preparing for the departure of said player.
 It is very rare to see players turning down either of these two Spanish giants.
-I do not know how they pull it off but many players do not mind moving to Barcelona or Real Madrid even when they know they will only be bench-warmers there.
+I do not know how they pull it off but – even when players know they will only be bench-warmers there – many will still move to Barcelona or Real Madrid.
 Players simply cannot refuse them.

 For this reason, I think it is time Chelsea started preparing for the inevitable departure of Eden Hazard to Real Madrid.
-Los Blancos have been on the chase for the Belgian superstar for a while now and if you ask me, I will tell you it is a matter of when and not if Hazard will join the reigning Champions League holders.
+Los Blancos have been on the chase for the Belgian superstar for a while now and, if you ask me, it is a matter of when – and not if – Hazard will join the reigning Champions League holders.
 And it could well happen this summer.

-It seems Chelsea are aware of this and are bracing themselves for when the former-Lille attacker finally gets his dream move to Spain.
-According to reports, Chelsea are already working to sign Napoli attacker Lorenzo Insigne as manager Antonio Conte sees him as an ideal replacement for Eden Hazard, according to reports.
+It seems Chelsea are aware of this and are bracing themselves for when the former Lille attacker finally gets his dream move to Spain.
+According to reports, Chelsea are already working to sign Napoli attacker Lorenzo Insigne as manager Antonio Conte sees him as an ideal replacement for Eden Hazard.

-Various reports have been claiming Real Madrid will make a big offer for Hazard this summer and Chelsea reportedly moving for Lorenzo Insigne is an indication that the Premier League champions have accepted their fate.
-Insigne, 25, scored 18 times for Napoli this past Serie A season, and added nine assists.
-A stat that is certainly impressive for a player playing in a defensive league as the Italian league.
-In my opinion he is only going to get better at Chelsea should they sign him.
+Various reports claim Real Madrid will make a big offer for Hazard this summer and Chelsea reportedly moving for Lorenzo Insigne is an indication that the Premier League champions have accepted their fate.
+Insigne, 25, scored 18 times for Napoli this past Serie A season and added nine assists.
+A stat that is certainly impressive for a player playing in a league as defensive as the Italian league.
+In my opinion, he is only going to get better at Chelsea – should they sign him.

-I believe Chelsea would be better off to replace Hazard with Arsenal’s Alexis Sanchez, but the chances of them pulling off that deal is very little.
-But Lorenzo Insigne certainly wouldn’t be a bad signing in my opinion.
+I believe Chelsea would be better off replacing Hazard with Arsenal’s Alexis Sánchez but the chances of them pulling off that deal are very slim.
+But, in my opinion, Lorenzo Insigne certainly wouldn’t be a bad signing for the Premier League champions.